 How do I apply?

-To register your interest in participating in a Commissioning Now programme or in hosting a dedicated programme for your organisation please contact Jim Thomas on email@example.com or firstname.lastname@example.org.
+We can host a dedicated programme for your organisation please contact Jim Thomas on firstname.lastname@example.org.

 Leadership for Empowered and Healthy Communities Programme

 This programme aims to help leaders and managers explore the challenges and opportunities of a community-based approach to leadership.
-It is aimed at senior leaders and clinicians across health and social care who want to be part of a movement for change.
+It's aimed at senior leaders and clinicians across health and social care who want to be part of a movement for change.

 By taking part you’ll learn how to grow and nurture capacity in local communities to improve health and wellbeing and ensure better outcomes for people who need care and support.